LEE-Yerim/LEE-Yerim/README.md

 - ⚡ Fun fact: ...
 -->

-🎓 I major in Mathematics Computer Science at Pusan National University
+🎓 I major in Mathematics and Computer Science at Pusan National University

 🧡 I want to be a software developer